Spark SQL Integration

 The easiest way to create a DataFrame looks like this:

-val dataFrame = spark.read.couchbase()
+val dataFrame = sql.read.couchbase()

 While this is the easiest, it has a few shortcomings.
-It will try to perform automatic schema inference based on the full data set, which is very likely to not hit the right schema (especially if you have a large or diverse data set).
+It will try to perform automatic schema inference based on the full data set, which is very likely not to hit the right schema (especially if you have a large or diverse data set).

 There are two options to solve this shortcoming: you can either provide a manual schema or narrow down the automatic schema inference by providing explicit predicates.
 The benefit of the latter approach is also that the predicate provided will be used on every query to optimize performance.